zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Compared to EBS, EC2 Instance Store has better I/O performance, and risk to loss data if hardware fails.

+> 例题
+>
+> A company has a custom application running on an Amazon EC instance that:
+> \* Reads a large amount of data from Amazon S3
+> \* Performs a multi-stage analysis
+> \* Writes the results to Amazon DynamoDB
+> The application writes a significant number of large, temporary files during the multi-stage analysis.
+The process performance depends on the temporary storage performance.
+> What would be the fastest storage option for holding the temporary files?
+>
+> - A. Multiple Amazon S3 buckets with Transfer Acceleration for storage.
+> - B. Multiple Amazon Elastic Block Store (Amazon EBS) drives with Provisioned IOPS and EBS optimization.
+> - C. Multiple Amazon Elastic File System (Amazon EFS) volumes using the Network File System version 4.1 (NFSv4.1) protocol.
+> - D. Multiple **instance store volumes** with software RAID 0.

 ## 063 EBS Volume Types

 gp(SSD): General purpose SSD